MarkAlanJones/MeadowFontTest/README.md

 ## Consolas
 <a href="https://docs.microsoft.com/en-us/typography/font-list/consolas">Consolas</a> is a Microsoft font, used in visual studio, it may not be appropriate for open source use.

 <a href="http://wiki.squeak.org/squeak/1849">Although apparently Fonts are not Copyright protected</a>

-so I found 3 open source fonts, which ended up with a much smaller character set
+So I found 3 open source fonts, which ended up with a much smaller character set

 ![Consolas Font](ScreenShots/Consolas.png)